Homemade Raspberry Marshmallows

 - ¼ cup cornstarch

-- To make the marshmallows, add the gelatin and ½ cup of the ice cold water to the bowl of a stand mixer fitted with the whisk attachment.
+- Add the gelatin and ½ cup of the ice cold water to the bowl of a stand mixer fitted with the whisk attachment.

 - Turn your stand mixer on low speed and while running, slowly (and carefully) pour in the hot mixture in a stream down the side of the bowl.
 Once all the liquid is added, increase the mixer speed to high.
 Continue to whip for about 12 to 15 minutes, until the mixture is very thick and lukewarm.
 During the last minute of whipping, add in the vanilla extract and raspberry puree (start with the mixer on low and then increase again to high once incorporated).